InputOutputZ/ATran/README.md

 - config/azure.php (Configuration of API endpoints & authorization key)
 - routes.php (Configuring PlayWithAPIController routes)
-- AzureTran\Translate\PlayWithAPIController (All Controller with onhand method plaing with the API endpoints)
+- AzureTran\Translate\PlayWithAPIController (A Controller with on hand methods playing with the API endpoints)

 ### Required Packages